-->

 Rear Left side view of Saleen S5S Raptor Concept car.
 (Picture from: HKCarWorld)

-enhances the driving experience, keeping it raw and engaging.
+The car’s six-speed manual transmission—along with the possibility of a paddle-shift sequential manual—further enhances the driving experience, keeping it raw and engaging.
 Despite its promising specs and enthusiastic reception, the S5S Raptor never made it to full production. | 58eJXX8KeNo | MBmeG06k1BY |

 Although the fate of the S5S Raptor remains uncertain, its impact on the automotive world is undeniable.
 It served as a statement that Saleen was not just a tuner but a legitimate supercar manufacturer.
 Even if the S5S never saw production, its spirit lives on in Saleen’s relentless pursuit of speed, innovation, and American-made performance.
-Whether through combustion or electric power, Saleen’s legacy continues to shape the future of high-performance cars. *** [EKA [07022014] | FROM VARIOUS SOURCES | SALEEN | AUTOEVOLUTION |AUTOBLOG | MOTORTREND | CARANDDRIVER ]
+Whether through combustion or electric power, Saleen’s legacy continues to shape the future of high-performance cars. *** [EKA [07022014] | FROM VARIOUS SOURCES | SALEEN | AUTOEVOLUTION | AUTOBLOG | MOTORTREND | CARANDDRIVER ]

 Note: This blog can be accessed via your smart phone.